 When the medium is homogeneous (or similarly when the wavenumber is uniform), efficient multilevel solvers have been proposed in the literature.
-To name a few, we mention the wave-ray multigrid method [6] which exploits the structure of the error components that standard multigrid methods fail to eliminate [7] and the FETI-H nonoverlapping domain decomposition method [22], a generalization of the FETI method [23] for Helmholtz type problems, whose rate of convergence is found to be independent of the fine grid step size, the number of subdomains, and the wavenumber in many practical problems (see also, e.g., [49, Section 11.5.2]).
+To name a few, we mention the wave-ray multigrid method [6] which exploits the structure of the error components that standard multigrid methods fail to eliminate [7] and the FETI-H nonoverlapping domain decomposition method [24], a generalization of the FETI method [25] for Helmholtz type problems, whose rate of convergence is found to be independent of the fine grid step size, the number of subdomains, and the wavenumber in many practical problems (see also, e.g., [52, Section 11.5.2]).
 In this paper, we rather focus on the case of three-dimensional Helmholtz problems defined in heterogeneous media for which the design of robust iterative methods that are scalable with respect to the frequency for such indefinite problems is currently an active research topic.
-Thus the literature on iterative solvers for discrete Helmholtz problems is quite rich and we refer the reader to the recent survey papers [17, 21] for a taxonomy of advanced preconditioned iterative methods based on domain decomposition or multigrid.
+The literature on iterative solvers for discrete Helmholtz problems is quite rich and we refer the reader to the recent survey papers [19, 23] for a taxonomy of advanced preconditioned iterative methods based on domain decomposition or multigrid.

-In [2] Bayliss et al. have considered to precondition the original Helmholtz operator with a different operator.
+In [2] Bayliss et al. have considered to precondition the Helmholtz operator with a different operator.
 A few iterations of the symmetric successive over-relaxation method were then used to approximately invert a Laplacian preconditioner.
-Later this work has been generalized by Laird and Giles [27], proposing a Helmholtz preconditioner with a positive sign in front of the Helmholtz term.
-In [16, 20] Erlangga et al. have further extended this idea: a modified Helmholtz operator with a complex wavenumber (i.e., where a complex term (hereafter named complex shift) is multiplying the square of the wavenumber) was used as a preconditioner of the original Helmholtz operator.
+Later this work has been generalized by Laird and Giles [31], proposing a Helmholtz preconditioner with a positive sign in front of the Helmholtz term.
+In [18, 22] Erlangga et al. have further extended this idea: a modified Helmholtz operator with a complex wavenumber (i.e., where a complex term (hereafter named complex shift) is multiplying the square of the wavenumber) was used as a preconditioner of the Helmholtz operator.
 This preconditioning operator is since then referred to as a complex shifted Laplacian operator in the literature.
-This idea has received a lot of attention over the last few years; see among others [19, 20, 52].
-Indeed with an appropriate choice of the imaginary part of the shift, standard multigrid methods can be applied successively, i.e., the convergence of the multigrid method as a solver or as a preconditioner applied to a complex shifted Laplacian operator is mathematically found to be mesh independent at a given frequency [34].
-Nevertheless, when a cycle of the multigrid method applied to a shifted Laplacian operator is considered as a preconditioner for the original Helmholtz operator, the convergence is found to be frequency dependent as observed in [5, 34].
-Indeed a linear increase in preconditioner applications versus the frequency is usually observed on three-dimensional problems in heterogeneous media.
-Thus preconditioning based on a complex shifted Laplacian operator is thus considered nowadays as a successful algorithm for low to medium range frequencies.
+This idea has received a lot of attention over the last few years; see among others [21, 22, 55].
+Indeed with an appropriate choice of the imaginary part of the shift, standard multigrid methods can be applied successfully, i.e., the convergence of the multigrid method as a solver or as a preconditioner applied to a complex shifted Laplacian operator is mathematically found to be mesh independent at a given frequency [37].
+Nevertheless, when a multigrid method applied to a shifted Laplacian operator is considered as a preconditioner for the Helmholtz operator, the convergence is found to be frequency dependent as observed in [5, 37].
+This behaviour occurs independently of the way the preconditioner is inverted (approximately or exactly).
+A linear increase in preconditioner applications versus the frequency is usually observed on three-dimensional problems in heterogeneous media.
+In practice preconditioning based on a complex shifted Laplacian operator is considered nowadays as a successful algorithm for low to medium range frequencies.